-We are Imbi and Andres and we've been living in the countryside with our two sons since 2015.
+We are Imbi and Andres and we've been living in the countryside with our two sons for 6 years.
 We have a small farmstead and enough land to grow food for ourselves.
 Our farmstead is in the southern part of Estonia 4.5 km from the Latvian border.
 The nature is beautiful of course.

 Our main goal is to develop our handicraft cottage and be strong community members.
 There's a video on youtube where you can see a bit of the surrounding nature: Tule kuidas tahad by Tulekuidastahad Valgamaa.

 We are experimenting with permaculture and hope to be someday as self-sufficient as possible.
 We have vegetable garden, goats, chicken, cats and a German Shepherd.
 Our food is 70% organically grown (more during the harvesting period, less in the winter and in the spring).
 We would like our food to be 100% organically grown and most of it from our garden.
 We use meat (rarely), dairy and eggs in our food.

 Besides growing our own food we are occupied with crafts and all kind of dealings with the farmstead.
 We've been teaching different crafts in workshops for years (e.g. wood crafts, pottery, glass, metal).
 We study and revive old crafts and other skills.
 We really appreciate traditional folk music, dance, culture.